Kristina Browning

 I also really like the idea of tulips flanking a walkway or doorway if the light is appropriate.
 An easy way to do that is also put the same tulips in pots to sit out front for this time of year.

 Recap: Think clusters or groupings.
 Don't get too many colors, it tends to look junky from a curb appeal perspective because there is too much fighting for your eye.
-Plan what it will look like in the summer first and then work out where the groupings can go for Spring.
+Work backward planning what your whole yard will look like in the summer first including the perennials and shrubbery and then work out where the tulip groupings can go for Spring (because once they die back, there will only be bare dirt there.)

 Kristina Browning is a Home Functionality Coach... which includes curb appeal consultations.
 If you are thinking of listing your home but understand the exterior needs some help, schedule a consult with her here.
 503-505-3798 Cheers!